frederic-bousefsaf/ippg2cppg/README.md

 ## Usage
 **Training**

 `train and predict/train.py` includes all the procedures.
-The input, `data.mat` corresponds to a collection of continuous wavelet representation (size: 256×256) of iPPG and ground truth cPPG signals.
+The input, `data.mat`, corresponds to a collection of continuous wavelet representation (size: 256×256) of iPPG and ground truth cPPG signals (not supplied here).

 **Prediction**